-I try to utilize a variety of learning materials to compliment my teaching.
+I try to utilize a variety of learning materials to complement my teaching.
 Apart from textbooks, I count on numerous sources for making my class fun: newspaper articles, audio texts, role-play activities, films, music, educational games, group work, experiments, field trips, guest speakers, and quiz games.
-I also try to challenge my students by providing hands-on dynamic activities that require critical thinking skills such as problem-solving, riddles, or reading comprehension questions.
+I also try to challenge my students by providing hands-on, dynamic activities that require critical thinking skills such as problem-solving, riddles, or reading comprehension questions.
 I will sometimes allow these activities to be performed in groups, allowing more interaction between students.

-Finally, allowing students to actively utilize their imaginations will always be fun for them.
+Finally, allowing students to utilize their imaginations actively will always be fun for them.
 I engage my students in role-playing, creating stories, theater productions, and computer-based creative simulations.

 We hope you’ve found this article helpful.
 If so, please feel free to comment and share below!